Panarin sets up 2, Kreider gets 47th as Rangers beat Devils - NewsBreak

 New Jersey announced during the first intermission that leading goal scorer Jack Hughes is out for the rest of the season due to a left knee injury.
 Hughes was hurt Sunday in the second period when he was checked along the boards in his own zone by Islanders forward Oliver Wahlstrom.

 NOTES: Along with Hughes, Nathan Bastian also missed the game with a lower-body injury incurred against the Islanders. ...
-The goal was Strome's first since March 22 against the Devils here. ...
+The goal was Strome's first since March 22 in New Jersey. ...
 The Devils outshot New York 6-1 in the second period. ...
-The Rangers won three of the four games in the season series.
+The Rangers won three of the four games in the season series. ...
+The Rangers have won three straight road games and six of their last seven.

 UP NEXT

 Rangers: Host the Penguins on Thursday night.
-New York leads Pittsburgh by two points for second place in the Metropolitan Division.
+New York leads Pittsburgh by four points for second place in the Metropolitan Division.

 Devils: Finish a four-game homestand against Montreal.